Skip to Main Content

 Ensign Professor of Medicine (Endocrinology and Metabolism), and Professor of Molecular and Cellular Physiology; Faculty Director, Core in Chemical Metabolism; Associate Director, Yale Program for Translational Biomedicine; Associate Chief of Research, Endocrinology

-• Dorys McConnell Duberg Professor of Pharmacology and Professor of Comparative Medicine; Director, Yale Center for Molecular and Systems Metabolism (YMSM); Director, BBS Minority Affairs
+• Dorys McConnell Duberg Professor of Pharmacology and Professor of Comparative Medicine; Director, Yale Center for Molecular and Systems Metabolism (YMSM); Director of Collaborative Excellence, Yale Combined Program in the Biological and Biomedical Sciences (BBS)

 • John Slade Ely Professor of Medicine (Pulmonary) and Professor of Pathology; Director, Yale Interstitial Lung Disease (ILD) Center of Excellence, Pulmonary, Critical Care & Sleep Medicine; Associate Dean, Medical Student Research